mqtthiqs/at-doc/docs/atelier/faq.md

 ### Do you offer education discount?

 Yes, we happily do!
-Students and teachers benefit from a 35% discount.
+Students and teachers benefit from a **35% discount**.
 When creating an account, just check the right option and the rate will be applied automatically.

 ### Can I resell or give my license to another user?